AlexandreDecan/sismic/docs/evaluation.rst

     evaluator = PythonEvaluator({'x': 1, 'math': my_favorite_module})

-By default, the context will expose an :py:class:`~pyss.model.Event` and a ``send`` function, that can be used to send internal event to the simulator (eg.: ``on entry: send(Event('Hello World!'))``).
+By default, the context exposes an :py:class:`~pyss.model.Event` and a ``send`` function.
+They can be used to send internal event to the simulator, eg., ``on entry: send(Event('Hello World!'))``.

-Additionally, the ``__builtins__`` of Python are also exposed, implying that you can use nearly everything provided by the standard library of Python.
+Unless you override its entry in the context, the ``__builtins__`` of Python are automatically exposed.
+This implies you can use nearly everything from Python in your code.

 .. autoclass:: pyss.evaluator.PythonEvaluator
-   :members:

 Examples
 --------

-As an example, consider the following statechart that performs simple arithmetic operations.
+Consider the following statechart that performs simple arithmetic operations.

 .. literalinclude:: ../examples/simple/actions.yaml
    :language: yaml